Sept 2025: JMP selected for presentation at the AFA Junior Faculty Mentoring Program Workshop 2026

 How Does Menu Design Affect College Savings Plans' Attractiveness? with Alexey Vasilenko

-Presentations: MFA 2024, FMA 2024, University of Toronto 2023
+Presentations: 2024 MFA Annual Meeting, 2024 FMA Annual Meeting, University of Toronto 2023

 Abstract: This paper studies how menu design affects household participation and contributions in 529 college savings plans.
 We exploit two types of state-level staggered variation in plan menu design: the inclusion of investment options tailored to different risk tolerance levels and the addition of an alternative menu through the creation of an additional in-state 529 plan.
 Using a difference-in-differences framework, we show that implemented menu design changes have diverse effects on household investments in 529 college savings plans.
 We find that both the inclusion of risk-based target date options and the addition of alternative menu increase in-state participation and contributions to college savings plans.
 Expanding the menu to include static asset allocation options raises household contributions but not participation, while having a positive spillover effect on flows to other investment options.
 Our results suggest that modifying the menu design of 529 college savings plans can enhance investment in human capital.

-Costs of ESG Investing in the ETF Space: International Evidence
+ESG Investing in the ETF Space: International Evidence

 Macro-Financial Linkages: the Role of Liquidity Dependence with Alexey Ponomarenko and Sergey Seleznev